Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Experiment Results

 \subsection{Datasets and Evaluation Metrics}

 For evaluation, we apply our approach to both paired and unpaired datasets.
-For paired data, we use the LOLv1 and LOLv2 datasets~\cite{Chen2018Retinex}, benchmarks for the Low-Light Image Enhancement task.
+For paired data, we use the LOLv1 and LOLv2 datasets~\cite{Chen2018Retinex}, benchmarks for the LLIE task.
 LOLv1 includes 485 images for training and testing, while LOLv2 consists of two subsets: real-captured and synthetic.
 The real-captured subset (LOLv2 Real) has 689 images for training and 100 for testing, while the synthetic subset (LOLv2 Synthetic) has 900 training images and 100 testing images.
 For unpaired data, we utilize five datasets: LIME~\cite{Guo2017lime}, MEF~\cite{Ma2015MEF}, NPE~\cite{Wang2013NPE}, VV~\cite{Vonikakis2018VV}, and DICM~\cite{Lee2013DICM}.
 Since these datasets lack ground truth references for paired evaluation, we assess performance using the NIQE metric, which is widely used to evaluate the naturalness of images.
+For object detection applications, we apply our approach to the Exclusively Dark (ExDark) dataset~\cite{loh2019exdark}, which consists of 7,363 low-light images from very low-light environments to twilight with 12 object classes and provides a suitable benchmark for evaluating object detection performance in such conditions.